 Superproperty of: E12 Production.
 P108 has produced (was produced by): E24 Physical Man-Made Thing

+Quantification: one to many, necessary (1,n:0,1)

 Scope note: This property associates an instance of S17 Physical Genesis event with an instance of E18 Physical Thing that the event generated.

+Examples:

+The landslide of Parnitha in 1999 generated the head of the landslide feature.

+The mud flow in the western region of Thessaly million years ago generated deposits of solidified mud with irregular surface in the area.

 O18 altered (was altered by)